j3-signalroom/apache_flink-kickstarter/README.md

 #### **3.2 Beyond Kafka: Iceberg Integration**

 We don’t just stream data into Kafka topics—this project also demonstrates how to **sink data into Apache Iceberg tables**, combining **real-time event streaming** with **durable, analytical storage** for hybrid batch/stream processing.
+By integrating Iceberg, you gain access to features like **ACID compliance**, **schema evolution**, and **time travel queries**—all essential for building robust, enterprise-grade data platforms that support both real-time and historical analytics.

 #### **3.3 Run It Locally — Fast**
-Spin up an **Apache Flink 2.1.0 cluster locally** in minutes using Docker—fully compatible with both **Apple Silicon (M-series)** and **x86 machines**.
+Spin up an **Apache Flink v2.1 cluster locally** in minutes using Docker—fully compatible with both **Apple Silicon's M-series** and **x86 machines**.
 The Flink cluster connects seamlessly to **Confluent Cloud** for Kafka and Schema Registry resources, giving you a realistic, end-to-end development environment.

 #### **3.4 Dive In**
 Explore the examples, run the containers, and see how to build **secure, scalable, enterprise-grade Flink applications** that push the limits of what’s possible with modern data streaming.